Are you looking for information about offers, devices or your account?

 We collaborate with the tech sector on current and emerging risks for us all, keeping pace with changes.
 We keep a close watch on the markets where we operate by keeping in touch with civil society on the ground and contributing to multi-stakeholder forums.

 We conduct due diligence to help make sure that we respect human rights.
-Due diligence comes in various forms and at different moments in our operations: it may be an independent human rights risk assessment for a new market entry as we did for Ethiopia during the year or a thematic impact assessment such the child rights assessment completed in FY21 and actioned this year.
+Due diligence comes in various forms and at different moments in our operations: it may be an independent human rights risk assessment for a new market entry as we did for Ethiopia or a thematic impact assessment such the child rights assessment.

 Embedding respect

 The Chief External and Corporate Affairs Officer oversees Vodafone’s human rights programme and is a member of the Executive Committee.
-The senior human rights manager manages our programme, with the support of a cross-functional internal Human Rights Advisory Group (HRAG) comprising senior managers responsible for privacy, security, responsible sourcing, and diversity and inclusion amongst others.
+The Human Rights Lead manages our programme, with the support of a cross-functional internal Human Rights Advisory Group (HRAG) comprising senior managers responsible for privacy, security, responsible sourcing, and diversity and inclusion amongst others.

-We regularly report on our progress to the Reputation and Policy Steering Committee, which assists the Executive Committee in fulfilling duties with regards to our purpose, reputation management and policy.
-We raise any concerns regarding how our operations – or business partners’ operations–could result in a negative human rights impact.
+We regularly report on our progress to the ESG and Reputation Committee, which assists the Executive Committee in fulfilling duties with regards to our purpose, sustainability strategy, reputation management and policy.
+We raise any concerns regarding how our operations – or business partners’ operations – could result in a negative human rights impact.

 All our employees receive training on the Code of Conduct.
 This is supplemented with training on specific human rights impacts for relevant employees, contractors and suppliers.
 For example, our corporate security teams receive ‘Challenging Demands’ training in the context of law enforcement demands, and our supply chain teams receive training on modern slavery.
-This is also extended to our suppliers.
+In 2023 we made UN Global Compact training on human rights available to all our employees.

 Tracking and communicating performance

-Our cross-functional Human Rights Advisory Group (HRAG) meets regularly to track our performance, challenges and external trends.
+Our cross-functional Human Rights Advisory Group (HRAG) meets regularly to review our performance, challenges and external trends.

 Compliance with each policy relevant to human rights is reviewed periodically across the Group.